 This guide is here to help you understand the wonderful and vast world of stone.
 With such a wide variety of materials, types and finishes these guides will help provide a grounding in what is out there.
 Ultimately the choice of stone can come down to personal preference however when choosing a stone you should always keep clear in your mind the pro’s and con’s of each material.
 Just because one material is beautiful doesn’t mean its suitable for its intended purpose!

-Todays products come from two classes of material.
+Today’s products come from two classes of material.
 Firstly there is natural stone.
-This will involve some form of quarrying and post processing to produce a useful product.
+This will involve some form of quarrying and post-processing to produce a useful product.
 Then there are synthetic or engineered stones.
-These usually involves some degree of heat, pressure, binders and other technological marvels to achieve a useful product.
+These usually involve some degree of heat, pressure, binders and other technological marvels to achieve a useful product.

 Synthetic and Engineered Stone

-With the development of technology and engineering, over the past 50-60 years have surfaced man made alternatives have surfaced.
+With the development of technology and engineering over the past 50-60 years, man-made alternatives have surfaced.
 Using combinations of raw materials, resins and colourings combined with high pressure and heat have given way to a whole plethora of materials.
 From Quartz to Dekton these ‘new’ materials can do it all.
 Typically very hard and chemically inert they are also relatively green.
-Nowdays most synthetic stones utilise recycled materials making it a great green material.
+Nowadays most synthetic stones utilise recycled materials making it a great green material.

 Material Comparison Chart

 Below is a chart to help compare materials.
 Generalisations have been made over these materials as there is such variety available for each material type.
 So please use this chart for reference only.
 We always recommend to get in contact with us to check if your chosen material is suitable for your application.
 For advice on what material finishes are available, check out our material finishes guide.